andyye132/NETCOMM/README.md

 Figs 1, 2 are TikZ / schematic (in `netcomm.tex`); Figs 3, 4 are produced from a smoke snapshot.

-## Legacy

-The OLD predictor + Wonham SAGIN stack is archived under [legacy/](legacy/).
-Do not import from it at runtime; the new package is fully self-contained.
 # NETCOMM